 To run the Example:

-Open Source Codebutton to view the source code.
-The source code illustrates how to create, add, and control the sensor using the Python API.
+Press the Open Source Code button to view the source code.
+The source code illustrates how to create, add, and control the robot using the Python API.

 ROS noetic is required, and

-roscore must be running for ROS related standalones
+roscore must be running for ROS-related standalone examples.

-This standalone demonstrates an Unitree A1 robot trotting in a warehouse environment with the option to insert a list of waypoints and headings for the robot to follow.
+This standalone example demonstrates a Unitree A1 robot trotting in a warehouse environment with the option to insert a list of waypoints and headings for the robot to follow.
 It may be run via the following command:

 ./python.sh standalone_examples/api/omni.isaac.quadruped/a1_standalone.py --waypoint standalone_examples/api/omni.isaac.quadruped/waypoints.json

 The waypoint is specified in a json file format that contains “x”, “y” for global coordinates, and “rad” for the heading direction.